Italy sees virus cases rise 45%; 11 dead

 “I’m being optimistic and I feel well,” said resident Andrea Casalis, as he waited to be tested.
 “People continue to go out here and talk in the streets, but we try to keep some security distance.”

-Nicole Winfield reported from Rome.
-Aritz Parra in Madrid, Giada Zampano in Rome and Jovana Gec in Belgrade, Serbia, contributed to this report.
+Aritz Parra in Madrid, Giada Zampano and Frances D’Emilo in Rome and Jovana Gec in Belgrade, Serbia, contributed to this report.

 Full AP coverage of the COVID-19 outbreak here: https://apnews.com/VirusOutbreak